CRE · Valuation · Investment Analysis

 Rogers Healy & Associates Commercial

-Boutique CRE Brokerage — Office, Retail, Land · Dallas, TX
+Boutique CRE Brokerage — Land, Office & Retail · Dallas, TX

-• Built a 10-year DCF for a $59M office acquisition, supporting investment committee approval for a corporate headquarters in Florida
+• Built financial models and performed investment analysis for an office acquisition and industrial development; delivered a 10-year DCF for a $59M office acquisition, supporting investment committee approval for a corporate headquarters in Florida

 Financial Account Rep